lisa-lumos/Redshift/02-best-practices.md

 Use the DATE or TIMESTAMP data type, depending on the resolution you need, rather than a character type when storing date/time information.

+## loading data - Loading data files
+The COPY command loads data in parallel from Amazon S3, Amazon EMR, Amazon DynamoDB, or multiple data sources on remote hosts.
+COPY loads large amounts of data much more efficiently than using INSERT statements, and stores the data more effectively as well.

+When you load data from a file that can't be split, Amazon Redshift is forced to perform a serialized load, which is much slower.

+The following files can be automatically split when their data is loaded:
+- an uncompressed CSV file
+- a columnar file (Parquet/ORC)

+Amazon Redshift automatically splits files 128MB or larger into chunks.

+File types such as JSON, or CSV, when compressed with other compression algorithms, such as GZIP, aren't automatically split.
+For these we recommend manually splitting the data into multiple smaller files that are close in size, from 1 MB to 1 GB after compression.
+Additionally, make the number of files a multiple of the number of slices in your cluster.